-/YOU FEEL MOST COMFORTABLE when you have clear choices - black and white options - and you find a sense of stability and reassurance in holding onto your values and your worldview.
+/YOU ARE COMFORTABLE when you have clear choices - black and white options - and find a sense of stability and reassurance in holding onto your values and your worldview.
 When faced with a new situation, you seek to rapidly frame it within what you have learned is "right" or "wrong."